Keeper-Security/secrets-manager/integration/servicenow-external-credential-resolver/README.md

 # Throttles and cache
 The plugin will try to resolve _"throttled"_ errors by default by adding a random delays and retrying later, which works well for up to 1000-3000 requests per 10 sec interval (throttles start after 300-600 requests/10 sec) If you expect 5000+ requests in less than 10 seconds we recommend to enable caching by setting `ext.cred.keeper.use_ksm_cache` parameter to `"true"` in _config.xml_ and restarting the MID Server.
 Cached data is stored in an encrypted file `ksm_cache.dat` in MID Server's work folder.
 Cache is updated at most once every 5 minutes or with the next request.

+> ️ⓘ Enabling the cache (or using the `type:title` credential ID form) makes the resolver fetch **all** records shared to the Keeper Secrets Manager application, not just the target record.
+To minimize what is fetched, prefer **record-UID** credential IDs (a UID lookup is filtered server-side).
+The resolver tolerates PAM and other record types shared to the same application - the bundled SDK (0.2.0+ / KSM SDK 17.x) skips records it cannot parse instead of failing the whole fetch.

 # Troubleshooting
 ### Check the logs
 Check the log files inside `logs/` in the agent installation folder for logs and errors.
 The resolver logs a line for each credential ID that it successfully queries, and also logs the fields that the credentials were extracted from.